 Medical and Professional Schools

-A professional school is one which offers degrees other than the Master’s and Ph.D., although many offer the Ph.D. as well as a professional degree.
+Professional schools offer degrees other than the Master’s and Ph.D., although many offer the Ph.D. as well as a professional degree.
 Typical professional degrees are: MD, DO, NP, PA, DMD, DVM, etc.

-In the health-related fields are programs in medicine, dentistry, veterinary medicine, public health, osteopathy, physical therapy, midwifery, optometry, nurse practitioner, physical and occupational therapy, and physician’s assistant are all in the health professions.
+In the health-related fields are programs in medicine, dentistry, veterinary medicine, public health, osteopathy, physical therapy, midwifery, optometry, nurse practitioner, physical and occupational therapy, pharmacy and physician’s assistant are all in the health professions.
 Admission to professional schools is highly competitive.
-This is especially true of medicine and even more so for veterinary medicine.
-Consistently high grades are essential, both within and outside biology.
-IT IS NOT NECESSARY TO MAJOR IN BIOLOGY IF YOU PLAN TO APPLY TO PROFESSIONAL SCHOOLS; but there are several required science courses that must be taken prior to application so it is essential to plan carefully.
-Students interested in these areas should consult with the Medical Studies Program (contact: Professor Lee Abrahamsen; firstname.lastname@example.org) as early in their undergraduate careers as possible.
-Applications and recommendations should be filed by March of your junior year.
-For two reasons we strongly recommend getting some practical exposure to the health related-profession of your choice before applying First, such experience can convince you that you have chosen a field that truly interests you, and second, professional schools see such experience as essential towards making an informed choice about graduate training.
+Consistently high grades are essential, both within and outside of biology.
+IT IS NOT NECESSARY TO MAJOR IN BIOLOGY IF YOU PLAN TO APPLY TO HEALTH PROFESSIONS SCHOOLS, but there are several required science courses that must be taken prior to application so it is essential to plan carefully.
+Students interested in these areas should consult with the Medical Studies Program (contact: Professor Lee Abrahamsen; email@example.com) as early in their undergraduate careers as possible.